 Techniques utilized includes nuclei isolation, flow cytometry, and library preparation.
 Other lab techniques performed in the lab include induced pluripotent stem cell research, differentiation of induced pluripotent stem cells to a variety of cell fates including microglia, neurons, astrocytes, and cerebral organoids, and will learn and utilize general molecular biology experiments including: preparing RNA from cells and tissue, cDNA synthesis and quantitative PCR, performing RNAseq and ChIPseq library preparations, cloning and general molecular biology techniques, western blotting, immunohistochemistry of cells and organoids, and cryostat sectioning.
 There is the opportunities to learn and master a variety of techniques and to contribute not only technically but also to experimental design as able.

-Theoretical knowledge of basic human genetics and molecular biology as typically attained by a Bachelors degree, or an equivalent combination of education and experience.
+Theoretical knowledge of molecular biology or cellular biology generally acquired through a Bachelor's degree or an equivalent combination of education and experience.

 Employment is subject to a criminal background check.

 Must be able to work in environment where biological and chemical hazards are present.